oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/install-configure-recipe/install-configure-recipe.md

     - Click on **Test** and *Save* the connection.

-## Task 4: Edit all the integration and understand the design and flow logic
+## Task 4: Edit all the integrations and understand the design and flow logic

 1. Select an integration flow (for example, Create Care Request) and click Edit to open the integration designer.
 2. Review the overall integration structure, including: